darleigh/blog/_posts/2023-02-25-The-first-step-to-explore-the-world.md

 It means: "*The root of love lies deep within each of us.
 We can help others be happy.
 A word, an action, a thought can also alleviate sadness and increase happiness for others.*"

 The life is not easy, but let is try to live in a kind anyway, learning from the example of Great Uncle Ho.
-The great achievements that we reap will bring lasting happiness.
+The great achievements that we reap will bring lasting happinies